Andromeda Spaceways Inflight Magazine

 Andromeda Spaceways Inflight Magazine or ASIM is a fantasy and science fiction magazine published out of Canberra, ACT, Australia.
 The publishers of ASIM describe it as "Australia's Pulpiest SF Magazine".
 The magazine is currently edited by Andromeda Spaceways Publishing Incorporated and is published quarterly.
 Although originally sold only in Australia, subscriptions for ASIM are now available worldwide through Amazon.com and other online vendors.

 History

 The first issue of Andromeda Spaceways Inflight Magazine was released in June 2002 as a slightly larger than digest size print magazine.
 Although the publishers of ASIM continued to offer it as a print magazine, in April 2006 they began releasing an electronic PDF version of the magazine beginning with issue #22.
 In June 2007 ASIM released a series of "best of" anthologies in the PDF format.
 There are a total of three anthologies in the series; one for science fiction, one for fantasy and one for horror.

-As of issue #54 eBook versions also became available.
-As of Issue #64, in September 2016, the magazine name was simplified to Andromeda Spaceways Magazine, the magazine banner was modernised, and all issues became electronic only, with an annual print 'Best of' collection.
-As of January 2020, Andromeda Spaceways Magazine has published a total of 77 issues.
+As of issue #54 ePub and mobi eBook versions also became available.
+As of Issue #64, in September 2016, the magazine name was simplified to Andromeda Spaceways Magazine, the magazine banner was modernised, and all issues became electronic only, with an occasional collected 'Best of' print edition.

+As of September 2024, Andromeda Spaceways Magazine has published a total of 96 issues.